joeyrosztoczy/joeyrosztoczy.github.io/_posts/2014-11-28-getting-started-with-PostGIS-and-GeoDjango.markdown

 I started out my project trying to use lighter weight alternatives like django-geojson.
 Trust me, its worth a little bit of extra effort to implement the real deal.

-So, lets get started with configuring postGIS.
+So, let's get started with configuring postGIS.
 Since you are naturally using [Homebrew][3], its pretty straightforward.

 		// Update homebrew first (of course)
 		$ brew update
 		$ brew doctor

 		// Now lets get at that spatial database
-		$ brew install postgis // This should also install the latest stable postgres
+		$ brew install postgis
 		$ brew install gdal

-After update Homebrew, this gives us (1) PostgreSQL and its spatial extension PostGIS and (2) [GDAL][6] the geospatial data abstraction library.
+After updating Homebrew, this gives us (1) PostgreSQL and its spatial extension PostGIS and (2) [GDAL][6] the geospatial data abstraction library.
 Once we have these backend dependencies installed, we also need to remember to get the psycopg2 library, it provides a Python adapter for PostgreSQL.
 FYI, I use [virtual env][4] to contain each of my django projects, but I'm going to ignore moving around in those for this tutorial.